Cloudy Kitchen

 PIE DOUGH

-1. Place flour, salt, and sugar into a large bowl.
-Mix to combine.
-Cut butter into chunks, and add to the flour.
-Toss lightly to coat.
-Working quickly, using a pastry blender or your fingers, cut the butter into the flour mixture until there are only pea-sized chunks left.
+2. Working quickly, using a pastry blender or your fingers, cut the butter into the flour mixture until there are only large pea-sized chunks left.
 You want a few lumps of butter remaining to keep the pastry nice and tender.

-2. Combine ice, water and cider vinegar in a bowl.
+3. Combine ice, water and cider vinegar in a bowl.
 Sprinkle a few tablespoons of the ice water into the flour and butter mixture, and using a stiff spatula or your hands, mix in well.
-Continue adding water a tablespoon at a time ( I normally need about ½ to ¾ cup, but add slowly) until you have a dough that holds together well, but is not too wet.
-Squeeze together with your fingertips to make a homogenous dough.
-Divide the dough into two - I like to do a ⅓ to ⅔ split.
+Continue adding water a tablespoon at a time ( I usually start with about 180g liquid, mix that in, then go from there and add additional liquid as needed) until you have a dough that holds together well, but is not too wet.

 FILLING AND ASSEMBLY